Engineering 100 is a team-taught, four-credit core course with four primary goals:

-Over the nearly twenty years of the course’s existence, it has gained steadily in popularity, both with faculty and students.
+Over the nearly thirty years of the course’s existence, it has gained steadily in popularity, both with faculty and students.
 Offerings have expanded as faculty have voluntarily introduced new, exciting and contemporary design projects.
 The ability of the course to adapt to changes in the engineering profession and to keep pace with it as it evolves almost certainly contributes significantly to the high levels of student satisfaction reflected in course evaluations.
 The ten sections taught in the fall semester of 2011 enjoyed an average score of 4.35 of 5 on the response to the item ‘Overall, this was an excellent course.’
 More tellingly, the average was 4.23 of 5 for the item ‘I had a strong desire to take this course.’

 Each new section of Engineering 100 is co-developed by a faculty member from Engineering and a faculty member from the Program in Technical Communication.
 While typically the former creates the design project and the latter creates the communication content and deliverables, in practice both have input on each, and the two instructors share responsibility for the course equally.